Last updated on July 28th, 2023

 Treatment involves eating a balanced portion of the meal, keeping a healthy weight, and exercising.
 Also, sometimes anti-diabetic medicines are prescribed.

 Pregnancy generally leads to some sort of insulin resistance.
 If this resistance shapes into diabetes, it’s named gestational.
-It is usually spotted in middle or late pregnancy.
-As a female’s blood glucose pass through her placenta to the baby, it’s mandatory to control gestational diabetes to protect the baby’s growth and development.
+It is usually spotted in the middle or late pregnancy.
+As a female’s blood glucose passes through her placenta to the baby, it’s mandatory to control gestational diabetes to protect the baby’s growth and development.

 The treatment involves: